openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Operational Aspects of API Extensions

-N.A
+Route admission webhook will be modified to validate the following scenarios,

+- Check if secret/certificate referenced under `.spec.tls.certificateRef` exists.
+- Check if secret/certificate referenced under `.spec.tls.certificateRef` is of the correct type.
+- Check if router service account has permissions to read referenced secret.
+- Check if route only one of the fields set,
+  - `.spec.tls.certificate` and `.spec.tls.key`
+  - `.spec.tls.certificateRef`

+SLOs TBD

 #### Failure Modes

+##### Referenced secret not present

-When using routes with third-party certificate management solutions like cert-manager, this adds a hard dependency in order of operation.
-In scenarios where the secret has not been created by third-party solutions like cert-manager, the route would not be successfully created due to the dependency on the route.
+In scenarios where the secret has not been created by third-party solutions like cert-manager, the route would not be successfully created due to the dependency.
+This route will be rejected by the route admission webhook with an `FieldValueNotFound` error and will contain the reason as `referenced secret not present`.

+In addition to this validation, the router will also validate the same to cover an edge case.
+If a route fails this validation, it is not processed further and the error will be reflected on the route `.status` with the same reason.

+##### Insufficient router permission

+As part of the route admission webhook, if the router does not have permission to read the secret referenced under `.spec.tls.certificateRef`, the route is rejected with an `FieldValueForbidden` error and reason as `insufficient permission to read resource`.

+##### Incorrect secret type

+As part of `ExtendedValidateRoute()`, the router validates the content of the secret that is referenced under `.spec.tls.certificateRef`.
+Failure will result in the route not being admitted and this will reflect under route `.status` as `FieldValueInvalid`.

 #### Support Procedures